 When reserving a ticket in person at a railway station, the first thing you’ll have to do is fill in a little form at the booking office stating your name, age and sex, your proposed date of travel, and the train you wish to catch (giving the train’s name and number).
 Most stations have computerized booking counters and you’ll be told immediately whether or not seats are available.
 Reservation offices in the main stations are generally open from Monday to Saturday from 8am to 8pm, and on Sunday to 2pm.
 In larger cities, major stations have special tourist sections to cut queues for foreigners, with helpful English-speaking staff.
-Elsewhere, buying a ticket can often involve a longish wait, though women can often bypass this by simply walking to the head of the queue and forming their own “ladies’ queue”.
+Elsewhere, buying a ticket can often involve a longish wait, though women often have dedicated queues or can try simply walking to the head of the queue and forming their own “ladies’ queue”.
 A few stations also operate a number system of queueing, allowing you to repair to the chai stall until your number is called.
 A good alternative to queueing yourself is to get someone else to buy your ticket for you.
 Many travel agents will do this for a small fee (typically around Rs50–100); alternatively, ask at your guesthouse if they can sort it out.

 Quotas and late-availability tickets